fabianjkrueger/heart_failure_prediction/docs/journal.md

 4. If you find you need to install another package, run pip freeze > requirements.txt again and commit the changes to version control.

 Using something like Docker would be overkill right now.
 I can try this in a later and larger project.

+### License
+This is a small project for showcasing some data analysis.
+It is unlikely that someone will build on it, because most likely I will not produce an application or production code.
+Nonetheless, I want it to be open source, so that if people want to use it, they can.
+Also, I want protection against liability.
+I do not want virality.
+This mostly rules out Copyleft and Public Domain.
+Creative Commons is not nessessarily even open source.
+For this project, the best options are MIT, BSD, and Apache.
+They are all pretty similar.
+After comparison, I found that the MIT license is sufficient for the scope of this project.
+It fulfills all my needs and does not make things overly complicated for others to use.
+Under it, the code in this repository is open source by the definition of the open source initiative (OSI) can be modified, distributed, sublicensed, used privately and commercially, but I cannot be held liable.

 ## Ideation
 Now I begin to ideate milestones and a general plan with stages.
 I set the stages/milestones as issues.
 Not complete or comprehensive right now, since the project is going to evolve.